NL-ix Transit

 What is the benefit of NL-ix being datacenter neutral?

-NL-ix is datacenter neutral, and works with a wide variety of datacenter operators: customers have the freedom to select and/or change their datacenter location.
-NL-ix supports shifting all interconnection services from one datacenter operator to another, which makes changing datacenters easy and prevents lock in.
+NL-ix is datacenter neutral, and works with a wide variety of datacenter operators: customers have the ability to choose, alter or consolidate their datacenter locations.
+NL-ix supports the relocation of all interconnection services from one datacenter location to another without downtime, simplifying the process and providing flexibility and execution power.

 Find out more